ShantiniSekaran/webdevproject/README.md

 ### View your expense

 1. Click on the expense you want to view.
+For example, "Lunch with colleagues".
-2. The information of the expense will appear on the right side of the web.
+2. The information section will display the details on "Lunch with colleagues", on the right side of the page.

 ![view](/viewexpense.jpg)

 ### Edit your expense

-1. Click on "Edit".
+1. Click on "Edit" under Information section.
 2. Edit your expense.

 ![update](/update.jpg)